magefree/mage/Utils/readme.txt

  - generates
   - oldList.txt: list of cards implemented at the time the script is ran
-  - newList.txt: list of cards implemented since the last time the script was ran
+  - newList.txt: list of cards implemented since the last time the script was ran gen-list-cards-for-set.pl - generates the file for unimplemented cards for a set

 Files used:
  - author.txt - one line file that contains the author name you want to appear in the generated java files
  - keywords.txt - list of keywords that have an implementaion and are automatically added to the card implementation